Obtaining Copies of Documents

 - Search by grantor/grantee name OR document number

-- Copies can be downloaded at a fee of $1 per page
+- Copies can be downloaded at a fee of $1 per page or via subscriber account

 - To find your document number based on a tax map key go to our Resources page

 - For documents recorded within the past 60 days, send a written request using this form.
 You MUST include the check number used to pay for the recording fees.

 - Changing your name or tenancy on a property can have serious personal, estate and tax implications.

 - The Bureau of Conveyances highly recommends that you seek the help of a licensed legal professional or title company who works regularly with real property conveyances to ensure that your documents meet your personal situation as well as the State’s recording standards.

 **Please note, The Bureau of Conveyances does not provide the following: